Lost and Found Pet Guide

 - Scan the pet for a microchip.

 Take the animal to your vet or a local shelter and ask them to scan him for a microchip.
-If you are unable to care for the animal, surrender him to the animal shelter closest to where you found him if space is available.
-Please be aware of the time limitations for euthanizing imposed by other shelters.

 - Found puppies or kittens?